millaresluis/parking-allocation/README.md

 3. Locate the `default` and `development` section within the file.
 4. Update the `username` and `password` fields with your MySQL server credentials.
 5. Save changes.

+## Updates
+1. Introduced a new parking layout design and improved parking slot auto-assign function.
+2. Refactored code in controllers & models (transferred all the logic and data handling in their corresponding model).
+3. Dynamic entry points.